What is 2/40000? Understanding Fractions and Their Applications

 -

 Difficulty in visualizing small fractions: Visualizing very small fractions can be challenging.
-However, using analogies and relatable examples (like the lottery ticket example) can make it easier to grasp their meaning.
+On the flip side, using analogies and relatable examples (like the lottery ticket example) can make it easier to grasp their meaning.

 -